NixOS/nixos-artwork/bootloader/README.md

 This directory holds the artwork used for the NixOS bootloaders.

-`bios-boot`
+`isolinux`
 -----------

-The bootloader for legacy boot, specifically the ISO/USB image.
+A bootloader for legacy boot, specifically the ISO/USB image.

 It is assumed it is of the SYSLINUX family, probably ISOLINUX.